imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 In this chapter, we describe the benchmarking approach for individual EVM implementations.

 ### EvmOne *
 EvmOne is a reference EVM implementation written in C++.
-We used Google Benchmark library for benchmarking.
+We used the Google Benchmark library for benchmarking.

 ### Go Ethereum
-Go Ethereum is the most popular EVM implementaion.
+Go Ethereum is the most popular EVM implementation.
 It is written in Go.
-For our measurements we expanded the `cmd/evm` tool available in Geth.
+For our measurements, we expanded the `cmd/evm` tool available in Geth.
 It uses Go's `testing` library for benchmarking.
 We used an in-memory database for a minimal impact with a minimal host.

 ### Erigon
 Erigon is another EVM implementation written in Go.
 It has a similar `evm` tool as Go Ethereum that was harnessed for the benchmarks.